samzipper/website-HEAL/content/join/_index.md

 We often have undergraduate research opportunities spring up through various funding sources.
 If you are interested in gaining research experience, please [get in touch]({{< ref "/authors/samuel-c.-zipper" >}}) and we can figure out the best options regarding research projects and funding sources.

 ## Graduate Students
- - I can advise students through the [KU Department of Geology](https://geo.ku.edu/) or the [KU Department of Geography and Atmospheric Science](https://geog.ku.edu/) depending on student interests and programmatic fit.I am always happy to work with students on developing proposals for external funding, such as the [NSF GRFP](http://www.nsfgrfp.org/), or internal KU fellowships, such as the [Self Fellowship](https://selfgraduate.ku.edu).
+ - I can advise students through the [KU Department of Geology](https://geo.ku.edu/) or the [KU Department of Geography and Atmospheric Science](https://geog.ku.edu/) depending on student interests and programmatic fit.I am always happy to work with students on developing proposals for external funding, such as the [NSF GRFP](http://www.nsfgrfp.org/), [USDA Predoctoral Fellowship](https://nifa.usda.gov/funding-opportunity/agriculture-and-food-research-initiative-education-workforce-development), or internal KU fellowships, such as the [Self Fellowship](https://selfgraduate.ku.edu).
 If you are interested, please [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}).

 ## Postdocs
  There are no currently funded postdoctoral positions open to join HEAL.
 I would be excited to work together to develop a mutually agreeable project and identify a suitable funding body, such as: